readthedocs/sphinx_rtd_theme/docs/contributing.rst

 When building with Docker, we create an image containing the build dependencies.
 Some of these are quite outdated and therefore ideal to isolate a container.
 The image is tagged as ``sphinx_rtd_theme:latest``.

-Inside the running docker image, we mount the working copy of the repository, build the artifacts and finally copy out those artifacts into your external environment.
+Inside the running docker image, we mount the working copy of the repository, build the artifacts and finally observe that the artifacts have been built and left in your current git checkout.

 Use the following steps: